|Deal completed in:||14 months|

 The vendors did not perceive that the Senior Management Team of the business would have the capability or desire to become involved in a management buyout so this was never actively discussed.

-Hornblower were recommended to the company through professional contacts who had worked with us previously and we entered into dialogue with the Vendors in late 2014.
+Hornblower were recommended to the vendors through professional contacts who had worked with us previously and we entered into dialogue with the vendors in late 2014.